 Remote Learning Provision at Cardinal Newman Catholic High School

-The aim for our remote learning provision is to ensure that all students are able to continue their learning and have access to a broad and balance curriculum during periods of school closure or self-isolation relating to Covid-19.
+The aim for our remote learning provision is to ensure that all students are able to continue their learning and have access to a broad and balance curriculum during periods of school closure.

 Guidance for Students, Parents and Carers

-The information set out here is intended to provide clarity and transparency to students, parents and carers about our remote learning offer, where national or local restrictions require students to remain at home.
+The information set out here is intended to provide clarity and transparency to students, parents and carers about our remote learning offer.
 Our remote learning offer aligns as closely as possible with in-school provision to allow all learners to receive high quality teaching and learning.
 We have established effective procedures and systems to deliver and monitor remote learning and detailed support and guidance can be found on this webpage.